ai-agi/Large-Language-Models-empowered-Human-like-Dialogue/README.md

 ___
 ## Note
 No star if cite number(or stars) is below 10;  one stars if cite number(or stars) is below 100;  two stars if cite number(or stars) is below 1000;  three stars if cite number(or stars) is below 5000; three stars if cite number(or stars) is below 10000;  five stars if cite number(or stars) exceed 10000.
-For example, DialoGPT have been cited 892 times and it should be marked as two stars.
+For example, DialoGPT have been cited 892 times up to now and it should be marked as two stars.
 ___
 ## Open Domain Dialog  (Shen Fanqi)
 * ### _Paper_